hankbao/libreboot/docs/install/x200_external.md

 It is actually possible to disable these protections.
 Lenovobios does, when updating the BIOS (proprietary one).
-One possible way to go about this would be to debug the BIOS update utility from Lenovo, to find out how it\'s disabling these protections.
+One possible way to go about this would be to debug the BIOS update utility from Lenovo, to find out how it's disabling these protections.
 Some more research is available
 here:
 <http://www.coreboot.org/Board:lenovo/x200/internal_flashing_research>